View on GitHub

 fprime-util build

 If you wish to test other Arduino builds, append the build name after fprime-util generate and fprime-util build.
-Tested boards are listed below (build name in parenthesis):
+Tested boards are listed here

 Conclusion